 Set up an Action File

-The Action file is the papers you need to take action on and then discard.
-Any documents or paper that need to be filed permanently or for a long period of time belongs in your household file.
+The action file is the papers you need to take action on and then discard.
+Any important document that needs to be filed permanently or for a long period of time belongs in your household file.
 Action files are physical reminders of things you need to do.